- Understand all of your network requirements

 6. Select a proper location for your wireless access point

 There is a common misconception that the best place to position your access point is somewhere central.
-This can be true in some cases, such as in small apartments or small offices under 1000 sq feet but in a world full of wireless devices, you want to have your access points in a place where people are going to be using those devices.
-This doesn’t mean you should put an access point in every room, but it does prove that proper wireless access point installation requires proper planning.
+This can be true in some cases, such as in small apartments or small offices under 1000 sq feet.
+However, in a world full of wireless devices, you want to have your access points in a place where people are going to be using those devices.
+This doesn’t mean you should put an access point in every room.
+It does prove that proper wireless access point installation requires proper planning.

 7. Measure signal strength before making final access point placements